DjangoGirls/tutorial/en/python_introduction/README.md

 Look, another error!
 This one is a **KeyError**.
 Python is helpful and tells you that the key `'age'` doesn't exist in this dictionary.

-When to use a dictionary or a list?
-Well, that's a good point to ponder on.
+When should you use a dictionary or a list?
+Well, that's a good point to ponder.
 Just have a solution in mind before looking at the answer in the next line.

 - Do you just need an ordered sequence of items?
 Go for a list.
 - Do you need to associate values with keys, so you can look them up efficiently (by key) later on?
 Use a dictionary.

 Dictionaries, like lists, are *mutable*, meaning that they can be changed after they are created.
-You can add new key/value pairs to the dictionary after it is created, like:
+You can add new key/value pairs to a dictionary after it is created, like:

     >>> participant['favorite_language'] = 'Python'

-Like lists, using `len()` method on the dictionaries, returns the number of key-value pairs in the dictionary.
+Like lists, using the `len()` method on the dictionaries returns the number of key-value pairs in the dictionary.
 Go ahead and type in the command:

     >>> len(participant)
     4